-The lost and found center is located in the back concourse.
+The lost and found center is located in the cafeteria.
 PLEASE PUT YOUR NAME ON ANY ITEMS YOU BRING TO SCHOOL (books, lunches, purses, shoes, etc.) Lost textbooks will be returned to teachers.
 Lost library books will be returned to the library.
 Found property should be returned!
-The lost and found is cleared of all items at the end of each quarter.
+The lost and found is cleared of all items and donated to a local charity at the end of each quarter.